ageller/IntroToConda/README.md

 ### Option 1: Install the Anaconda Distribution

 1. [Click here to go to the Anaconda download page.](https://www.anaconda.com/download)
-2. Agree to their terms, and download the installer.
+2. Agree to their terms and download the installer.
 3. Run the installer on your computer.
 4. Open the Anaconda Navigator application on your computer (has a green circle icon).
 5. Within the Navigator, click on the Jupyter Notebook (or Jupyter Lab) icon.